jonorichards/jonorichards.github.io/_posts/2025-04-21-field-recording.md

     <img src="/images/jono/braime75_3.JPG">
 </div>

-We've continued to record in some great locations together, such as the historic [Braime metal pressing factory](https://braimegroup.com/history)in Leeds.
+We've continued to record in some great locations together, such as the historic [Braime](https://braimegroup.com/history) metal pressing factory in Leeds.

 //![](/images/jono/lom75.jpg)